Archaeology: One Cape / Many Waters

 At the end of the last Ice Age, approximately 24,000 years ago, the ice sheets of up to one mile high began melting and retreating.
 Torrents of melt water flowing out carried tons of rock, gravel, and sand, forming the land mass that evolved into Cape Cod.
 Huge chunks of ice separating from the glacier's leading edge crashed into the land mass forming deep kettle ponds.
 The melting ice eventually drained into the surrounding ocean, raising the sea level, flooding the lowlands, creating saltwater bays and estuaries: one Cape, many waters.

 - 13,000 years ago, Cape Cod Bay and Long Island Sound didn't exist.
 Animals roamed over a large landmass of grass lands and pine forests that included Cape Cod and extended south to Martha's Vineyard and Nantucket.

-- 10,000 years ago, the first groups of native people arrived at Cape Cod settling here to fish, hunt and gather from the abundant landscape.
+- 10,000 years ago, the first groups of native people, including Wampanoag, arrived at Cape Cod settling here to fish, hunt and gather from the abundant landscape.

 - 8,000 years ago, the grasslands and forests evolved into a mix of pitch pine and oak.
 Martha's Vineyard and Nantucket were separated from the Cape and became islands.

 - 6,000 years ago, the rising sea covered the lowlands, eroded the glacial sands, formed salt water bays, estuaries, salt marshes, and beaches, and the shape and composition of the Cape we know today began to form.